 from_url method, like so:

-Once connected to Redis, you can start reading and writing data.
+Once connected to Redis, you can start reading and writing data with Python Redis.
 The following code snippet writes the value

 bar to the Redis key